Woo Sang-ho (politician): Song Seung-heon's national service issue

-On 27 October 2004, several Uri Party MPs from the Culture and Tourism Committee including Woo had sent a letter to the Military Manpower Administration (MMA); the letter urged the MMA to delay the enlistment date of an actor Song Seung-heon to take a role in a drama named Sad Love Story.
-During that time, Song was under fire for defaulting the national service.
+On 27 October 2004, several Uri Party MPs from the Culture and Tourism Committee including Woo had sent a letter to the Military Manpower Administration (MMA); the letter urged the MMA to delay the enlistment date of an actor Song Seung-heon so he could be cast in a drama named Sad Love Story.
+During that time, Song was criticised for defaulting the national service.
 Woo indicated, "If the issue is not settled, there will be negative consequences to the Korean wave."
-He was subsequently criticised by netizens.
+He was subsequently criticised online.

 Song was replaced to Yeon Jung-hoon following the incident.

 Violations of COVID-19 standard operating procedures

-On 4 February 2021, Woo again provoked a controversy when he took a photo with 15 other people including another MPs and several district mayors in Seoul at Sindorim Station.
-In the photo, all of them were holding hands each other without practicing social distancing.
+On 4 February 2021, Woo again provoked controversy when he took a photo with 15 other people including other MPs and several district mayors in Seoul at Sindorim Station.
+In the photo, all of them were holding hands with each other without practicing social distancing.
 The same day, he apologised, said that he was "inattentive".

 On 8 April, a day after the by-election, Woo was reported that he and his companion were drinking with 4 other people at a BBQ restaurant in Central District, Seoul, which is not allowed under the law (only up to 5 people per table are allowed).
 Regarding this incident, he explained that he went to the restaurant along with 3 other people to have a dinner, but 4 people at another table described themselves as his "supporter", so he sat there for 5 minutes.
 The People Power Party (PPP), however, criticised his explanation and urged him to apologise.